stencila/stencila/README.md

 This is `v2` of Stencila, a rewrite in Rust focussed on the synergies between three recent and impactful innovations and trends:

-- [Conflict-free replicated data types (CRDTs)](https://crdt.tech/), and specifically the production ready, Rust-based [Automerge](https://github.com/automerge/automerge), for de-centralized collaboration and version control.
+- [Conflict-free replicated data types (CRDTs)](https://crdt.tech/), and specifically the Rust-based [Automerge](https://github.com/automerge/automerge), for de-centralized collaboration and version control.

 - [Large language models (LLMs)](https://en.wikipedia.org/wiki/Large_language_model) for assisting in writing and editing, prose and code.